Richard Stubbs: 3XY / Triple M

+TTFM

+Stubbs returned to radio from 2000 to 2003 on 101.1 TTFM (now known as KIIS 101.1), hosting two years in the morning shift and the third year in the 6:00–9:00 am breakfast shift.

+774 ABC Melbourne

 In 2006, Stubbs joined 774 ABC Melbourne as the Afternoons presenter.
 In October 2015, he resigned after 11 years at the station.
 Stubbs had been the subject of formal complaints of workplace bullying in his final months.

+3AW

 In October 2016, Stubbs joined 3AW's Weekend Break as a regular contributor alongside brother Peter ("Grubby") and Diane ("Dee Dee") Dunleavy.
-In 2016, he returned to stand-up comedy performing in venues around Australia.
-In 2017 he performed his one-man show, Richard Stubbs In Full Flight, at the Melbourne International Comedy Festival.

 Personal life

 Stubbs' brother is Melbourne radio personality Peter Stubbs.

+Stubbs has two children and partner Kim Scowcroft a former queen of Melbournes Moomba Festival.
+He resides in Brighton, Victoria.